Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Conclusion

 \section{Conclusion}

-In summary, we have analyzed in detail the effect of strong light-matter coupling on topological edge states, studying the eigenspectrum, the eigenstates, as well as the transport properties of a bipartite chain of emitters (modelled as point dipoles) strongly coupled to a multimode waveguide cavity.
-Such a system mimicks a variation of the celebrated two-band Su-Schrieffer-Heeger model, with the addition of an effective, long-range dipole-dipole coupling mediated by the cavity photons.
-We have found such cavity-mediated coupling to take the form of an exponential decay whose decay length increases as one enters in the strong-coupling regime, followed by an oscillating algebraic tail.
+In summary, we have analyzed in detail the effect of strong light-matter coupling on topological edge states, studying the eigenspectrum, the eigenstates, as well as the transport properties of a bipartite chain of emitters (modeled as point dipoles) strongly coupled to a multimode waveguide cavity.
+Such a system mimics a variation of the celebrated two-band Su-Schrieffer-Heeger model, with the addition of an effective dipole-dipole coupling mediated by the cavity photons.
+We have found such cavity-mediated coupling to take the form of an exponential decay whose decay length increases as one enters in the strong-coupling regime.

 We have shown that the effect of the strong light-matter coupling is to hybridize and redshift the bright dipolar band into a polaritonic one, which strongly breaks the chiral symmetry of the model, and can close the energy gap, so that the system becomes metallic.
-In this regime, a cavity-induced topological phase transition is observed, leading the bulk-edge correspondence not to be fulfilled.
+In this regime, a cavity-induced topological phase transition, i.e., a change in the bulk topological invariant of the system, is observed.
+We find that such a transition, which takes place in a gapless regime, is not associated with the appearance nor disappearance of edge states, leading the bulk-edge correspondence not to be fulfilled.

 In the topological sector of the original SSH model, the strong-coupling regime leads the in-gap edge states to merge into the polaritonic bulk band.
 We have unveiled that even if the formal in-gap edge states are thus destroyed, all the polaritons entering in resonance with the edge states inherit part of their localization properties.
-Edge localization in then diffused into multiple polaritonic edge states that keep a delocalized bulk part and cover a wide frequency range.
+Edge localization is then diffused into multiple polaritonic edge states that keep a delocalized bulk part and cover a wide frequency range.
 Our results highlight the peculiar properties of these polaritonic edge states, in particular, the latters taking advantage of their polaritonic nature to allow efficient energy transport between the two ends of the chain.
-Moreover, the broadening of the edge state frequency band makes them sensitive to a wide range of driving frequencies.
+Moreover, the broadening of the edge-state frequency band makes them sensitive to a wide range of driving frequencies.
 These two unusual cavity-induced effects on topological edge states may facilitate their experimental detection.